po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/18-Stu_Factory-Vs-Constructor/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to move away from a class based approach and start to utilize factory functions in my lesson tracking application.
+* As a developer, I want to move away from a inheritance based approach and start to use a composition based approach so that my application's tree hierarchy is less rigid.

 * As a teacher, I want to be able to add a new lesson with a description to my collection of lessons I can teach.

 ## Acceptance Criteria

-* It's done when the `Lesson` class is a factory function.
+* It's done when the `Lesson` class is a factory function in order to make my application less rigid in case we decide to add new features.

 * It's done when I can call the `description` method on the `Lesson` function and it correctly logs the private variable.